Accessibility Resources coordinates reasonable accommodations for equitable access to UB for students with disabilities.

 Holly uses her background in educational technology and accessible interface design to support students’ efforts to access information, and communicate effectively using a variety of assistive technologies and services.
 She has been part of the UB community since 2002, first as a graduate student, and then as a researcher, adjunct instructor and staff member.

-Tina has worked extensively in the field of assistive technology, directing and managing projects related to assistive technology for persons of all ages.
+Erin has worked extensively in the field of assistive technology, directing and managing projects related to assistive technology for persons of all ages.

 Megan has over ten years of experience in direct services and project management.
 Prior to becoming a part of the University at Buffalo, she was a Program Manager for the National MS Society and a Project Manager for the NYS Area Health Education Center System.